 Day 8.
 Departure from Enniskerry

-Your tour ends after breakfast
+Your tour ends after breakfast.
+B/-/-

 Nessesary equipment: waterproof hiking boots and walking socks (with a change of socks in rucksack), small rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sun block/cream, compass, torch, first-aid kit, waterproof jacket and trousers